Rethinking the Design Space of Reinforcement Learning for Diffusion Models: On the Importance of Likelihood Estimation Beyond Loss Design: Experiments

 \textbf{Ablation on ELBO Estimations } We study the effect of different ELBO estimation strategies.
 Specifically, we consider three ELBO formulations: a path-KL weighted estimator \cref{eq:elbo_exact}, a simple weighted ELBO estimator \cref{eq:elbo_simple}, and an adaptive ELBO estimator \cref{eq:elbo_adaptive}.
 Each ELBO can be estimated using different Monte Carlo schemes, either by sampling a single diffusion timestep or by aggregating estimates across multiple timesteps over the entire diffusion trajectory.
 We evaluate all combinations using the PEPG objective with ELBO-based likelihood estimation and ODE sampling.
 As shown in \cref{fig:LV_comp}, four ELBO estimators, except the two path-KL weighted ones, show stable training and strong performance.
 Moreover, both single-timestep and whole-timestep (i.e. $t\in[0,1]$) estimation strategies achieve comparable results.
 Given its lower computational cost and simpler implementation, we recommend the single-timestep ELBO estimator in practice.
 Details for ELBO estimation are discussed in \cref{subapp:elbo}.

 \textbf{Clipping is not an important design choice } As shown in \cref{tab:main_comp}, the GRPO and EPG objectives differ primarily in the use of clipping and normalization by the standard deviation.
 Removing these design choices yields comparable performance across benchmarks, indicating that such heuristics are not critical to achieving strong results in our setting.
+To further substantiate this claim, we note that GRPO with clipping under ELBO+ODE achieves a GenEval score of $0.94$, while EPG, PEPG, and PAR---all without clipping---achieve scores of approximately $0.96$, demonstrating that clipping offers no performance advantage and may even slightly hinder optimization.
+Similarly, advantage normalization by the standard deviation introduces a prompt-level difficulty bias: prompts that are too easy or too difficult tend to have smaller reward standard deviations, skewing updates toward these cases~\citep{liu2025understanding}.
+This effect is exacerbated for continuously distributed rewards common in diffusion model RL.

 \textbf{Fine-tuning without CFG } Consistent with our formulation and supported by prior work~\citep{zheng2025diffusionnft}, we train reward-based diffusion fine-tuning without CFG \citep{ho2022classifier}.
 Our results show that competitive performance can be achieved even without CFG across benchmarks.
 Moreover, when combined with ELBO-based likelihood estimation and ODE sampling, CFG-free training yields substantial efficiency gains.
 Eliminating CFG further reduces the number of function evaluations required during sampling, simplifying both training and inference.
+Specifically, removing CFG reduces the number of function evaluations by approximately $2\times$ during sampling, yielding a substantial reduction in training cost without sacrificing performance.
 For these reasons, we recommend CFG-free fine-tuning as a practical and effective default.